jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 ## Wrapping up

 This post is already longer than it needs to be, so I'm not going to spend too much time wrapping up.
 I will just say this: during my 2+ years at the City of Boston I was able to learn a lot by doing, I accomplished a few key things that I hope will have a lasting impact, and I met some really amazing people whom I hope to stay connected with for the long haul.
-But I'm also really excited for what's next - and I'll be announcing that very soon.
+There are also a lot of projects I worked on that I did not talk about in this blog post - this was primarily about the internal data engineering work I did.
+However, the vast majority of my time was spent on projects completed for stakeholders, who came to the Analytics team for data project help.
+It is not really my place to talk in detail about those projects, but I will say that I had a fantastic time contributing my expertise to their work - especially those longer, more complex projects that had a direct impact on constituent lives.
+I look forward to seeing what all of my former colleagues accomplish in the years to come!

 ~

-Did you scroll right to the bottom to just get to the conclusion, and skip right over the TL;DR?
+Did you scroll directly to the bottom just get to the conclusion, and skip right over the TL;DR?
 Don't worry, here it is again:

 ### tl;dr